GraphQLGuide/book/text/README.md

 - [Chapter 9: iOS](9.md)
 - [Chapter 10: Android](10.md)

-[Chapter 11](11.md) is our looooong server-coding chapter 🤓.
+[Chapter 11: Server Dev](11.md) is our looooong server-coding chapter 🤓.
 All of the examples are in Node with the `apollo-server-express` library, but almost all of the concepts can be applied to [other languages’ GraphQL libraries](11.md).

 # The code